-Throw in the generous sign-on bonus of up to 150,000 Amex Membership Rewards points plus the highest everyday earn rate of any publicly available direct-issued American Express Australia card, and a stylish holiday is closer than you think.
+Throw in the generous sign-on bonus of 80,000 Amex Membership Rewards points plus the highest everyday earn rate of any publicly available direct-issued American Express Australia card, and a stylish holiday is closer than you think.

 With a minimum annual income requirement of $100,000 per annum and a $1450 yearly fee, the Amex Platinum Card is a prestige charge card product that won’t suit everyone.

 However, if you meet the eligibility criteria, there is tremendous potential to extract value from the included benefits, easily offsetting the annual fee.

 First and foremost, there’s 80,000 American Express Membership Rewards points on the table for new American Express Platinum cardholders.

 The 80,000 points are awarded when you apply, are approved and spend $3,000 in the first 3 months.